ys/bonjour/content/shop/mailboxes/index.md

   - name: "10€ • Rest of the world"
     value: "shr_1QqLLWFaA8Wpl3EpPPTIAW1F"
 ---

+All our time in the desert, I was on the lookout for mailboxes.
+It represents the road trip classic moment to me.
+I had to find the right set.
+I parked the car cross street,
+Made sure I was safe.
+And snapped a few around those mailboxes.

 *Limited edition of 5.
 Signed and numbered.*

 <p class="text-xs">